-9.3.
-Comparison with Prior Work on Balancing Load Across Multiple Memory Controllers
+9.3 Comparison with Balancing Memory Load Across Multiple Memory Controllers

-In [3], Awasthi et al propose two page allocation schemes to balance the load across multiple memory controllers: 1) page allocation on first touch (Adaptive First Touch, AFT), 2) Dynamic Page Migration (DPM).
-AFT attempts to balance load by allocating a page to a channel which has the minimum value of a cost function involving channel load, row buffer hit rate, and, the distance to the channel.
-DPM proposes to migrate a certain number of pages from the channel with the highest load to the least loaded channel at regular intervals, in addition to AFT.
-In our adaptation of AFT, we consider both channel load and row-buffer-hit rate but do not incorporate the channel distance, as we do not model a network-on-chip.
-Figure 12 compares MCP/IMPS performance to that of AFT and DPM.
+In [3], Awasthi et al. propose two page allocation schemes to balance the load across multiple memory controllers: 1) page allocation on first touch (Adaptive First Touch, AFT), 2) Dynamic Page Migration (DPM).
+AFT attempts to balance load by allocating a page to a channel which has the minimum value of a cost function involving channel load, row-buffer hit rate, and the distance to the channel.
+DPM proposes to migrate a certain number of pages from the most loaded to the least loaded channel at regular intervals, in addition to AFT.
+In our adaptation of AFT, we consider both channel load and row-buffer hit rate but do not incorporate the channel distance, as we do not model a networkon-chip.
+Figure 11 compares MCP/IMPS performance to that of AFT and DPM on 40 workloads with 50% of applications memory intensive.
 First, AFT and DPM both improve performance by 5% over the baseline, because they reduce memory access latency by balancing load across different channels.
 The gains from the two schemes are similar as the access patterns of the applications we evaluate do not vary largely with time, resulting in very few invocations of dynamic page migration.
 Second, our proposals outperform AFT and DPM by 7% (MCP) and 12.4% (IMPS), as they proactively reduce inter-application interference by using application characteristics, while AFT and DPM are not interference- or application-aware and try to reactively balance load across memory controllers.
 We conclude that reducing inter-application interference by page allocation provides better performance than balancing load across memory controllers in an application-unaware manner.